CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-Commands.md

 ## nv set interface \<interface-id\> ptp timers announce-interval

-Mean time interval between successive Announce messages.
-It's specified as a power of two in seconds.
+Configures the average interval between successive Announce messages.
+You specify the value as a power of two in seconds.

 ### Usage